Felix273/stecCA/README.md

 Thanks to [Steccas]((https://github.com/steccas/stecCA/tree/main)) for bringing everything together and just like memorizing the alphabet all we need to do is just follow prompts and instructions.

-*Need to quickly set up your CA in a matter of minutes?
-It is not a problem anymore!*
+*In minutes get your CA up n running!*

 ## Built with